 One look at this stone, and without a doubt, you’ll say to yourself that it is a stone of greatness – came from the sky and is destined for purpose.
-This mysterious green stone, formed from a violent meteoric impact, and fused with earthly and extraterrestrial energies.
-Moldavite is a Tektite type of natural glass formed from interplanetary collision.
-Derived from the Greek word tektos, that means “molten,” these stones are glassy mixtures of metal elements with an amorphous crystal structure.
-Unlike other Tektites, which are tar black, Real Moldavite is transluscent deep forest green and is the only type of stone suitable for cutting and faceting as a gem.
+This mysterious green stone, formed from a violent meteoric impact and fused with earthly and extraterrestrial energies.
+Moldavite is a Tektite type of natural glass formed from an interplanetary collision.
+Derived from the Greek word tektos, which means “molten,” these stones are glassy mixtures of metal elements with an amorphous crystal structure.
+Unlike other Tektites, which are tar black, Real Moldavite is translucent deep forest green and is the only type of stone suitable for cutting and faceting as a gem.
 The Moldavite shapes are etched, carved, wrinkled, and sometimes with sculpted patterns that have been inherent in raw and unpolished stones.

-Spotting a Real Moldavite
+Spotting A Real Moldavite

 Another aspect that you should look at is the stone’s structure – I am referring to the physical composition of the stone.
 While there are many gemstones, such as quartz, that have a crystalline structure, the moldavit crystal does not.
 In fact, it has an “amorphous” structure” – it literally means without a definite shape.
 Meaning, moldavite may grow in several shapes or patterns.